atrisovic/weather-panel.github.io/tutorial-content/content/netcdfs-and-basic-coding.md

 Weather and climate data is generally geographic in nature; you're therefore likely to want or need to create maps of your variables.
 Maps can also offer an easy first-order check to see if your data subset correctly.
 Assuming that your data is loaded and named as it is in the [section above](content:netcdf-org), the following example shows how to plot a map of a single timestep of your variable "`variable`" or an average across all timesteps.

+Note that which [map projection](https://www.usgs.gov/faqs/how-are-different-map-projections-used) you use will influence how you read the map.
+In the code examples below, we will use an equal-area projection, in which every grid cell in the gridded data is shown with its accurate relative area, to avoid visually overemphasizing data in regions with smaller geographic extent.
+To see which other projections are available, see the relevant parts of the documentations ([here](https://scitools.org.uk/cartopy/docs/v0.15/crs/projections.html) for cartopy/python, and [here](https://www.mathworks.com/discovery/map-projection.html) for Matlab)

 `````{tab-set}
 ````{tab-item} Python (xarray)